Motor starting – conservation of resources

 Direct start-up

-• 3 conductors to the motor
+• 3 wires to the motor

 • High starting torque